KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Tronity by robotfishe](https://github.com/robotfishe/MMM-Tronity)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-Tronity.js`: Replace it with `MagicMirror²`.
 3. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-TRV-WastePlan by reidarw](https://github.com/reidarw/MMM-TRV-WastePlan)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-TRV-WastePlan.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-TTS by fewieden](https://github.com/fewieden/MMM-TTS)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-TTS.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-Tube-Status by nigel-daniels](https://github.com/nigel-daniels/MMM-Tube-Status)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Tube-Status.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.